These keto truffles are wonderfully chocolaty and decadent. Made with just four ingredients, they are surprisingly easy to make at home.

 Instructions

-- Coarsely chop the chocolate with a sharp chef’s knife.
-Or use chocolate chips.
+- Coarsely chop the chocolate with a sharp chef’s knife or use chocolate chips.
 Place the chocolate and butter in a shallow microwave-safe bowl.
-Microwave it in two 30-second sessions, stirring after each session, until the chocolate is almost melted.
+Microwave it in two 30-second sessions, stirring after each session, until the chocolate is almost completely melted.

 - Stir in the heavy cream.
-Microwave for 20 more seconds, then stir the mixture with a rubber spatula until it turns into a smooth ganache, as shown in the video below.
-You can stir in a bit of stevia at this point if you'd like.
+Microwave the mixture for 20 more seconds, then stir it with a rubber spatula until it turns into a smooth ganache.
+You can stir in stevia or a powdered sweetener at this point.

-- Cover the mixture with a plastic wrap and freeze for 30 minutes.
+- Cover the mixture with a plastic wrap and freeze it for 30 minutes.

 Notes